zeruhur/loner/loner-en.md

 - **Character sheet**: you may use the provided sheet at the back or a simple index card.
 - **Notebook**: *Loner* is not a solo journaling game, you can easily play it in the "theater of mind".
 But you can keep track of you game if you feel the need!

-## Make a Character
+## Make Your Protagonist

-Your protagonist (or hero if you wish so) is described by some fixed traits:
+Your Protagonist is described by some fixed traits:

 - **Name**: the name should be iconic and consistent with the tone and setting of the story
 - **Concept**: A concise description of the character's profession, background, and abilities.
 The best are adjective-name pairings, like *"Venturous Smuggler"* or *"Child Prodigy"*.